 Which required classes do undergraduate business majors take?

 Colleges in the United States are different from many in other countries.
 US universities take a well-rounded approach to undergraduate academics.
 While students in the UK may dive deeper into their business area of specialization, their American counterparts are often required to study core art and science subjects, no matter their major.
-For example, students enrolled at Auburn University, the 66th-best undergraduate business program according to U.S. News & World Report, call this a “pre-business curriculum.”
+For example, students enrolled at Auburn University, the sixty-sixth-best undergraduate business program according to U.S. News & World Report, call this a “pre-business curriculum.”

 The pre-business curriculum at Auburn is meant to provide students with a solid education in the arts and sciences during their freshman and sophomore years.
 In most cases, students can also take lower-level business classes before they move on to their specialization.
 Other schools follow similar course plans, including American University, which requires at least half of its business students’ total coursework to consist of non-business school classes.